Tien-le98/SHAPMethod_LocalExplanation/README.md

 ___

 ## INTRODUCTION
-In recent years, the demands of pre-owned vehicles in Australia have significantly increased due to two main reasons.
+In recent years, the demands of pre-owned vehicles in Australia have significantly increased due to two main reasons:

 First, negative events such as the COVID-19 pandemic, Red Sea shipping attacks, and Russia-Ukraine war, have negatively impacted the prices and availability of new vehicles.
 + During the COVID-19 pandemic, the production and delivery of new vehicles were delayed due to serious lock-downs and social distancing requirements, which resulted in the shortage of available new cars in the automobile market.